-On September 6th, Fnac (a French Retail Chain Store) opened the preorders for the Super Nintendo Classic Mini and I managed to get 2 of them.
+On September 6th, the preorders for the Super Nintendo Classic Mini was opened and I managed to get 2 of them.
 This week I received them and oh boy!… The SNES Classic Mini is awesome!!!

 First of all the SNES was my very first console back in the 90’s and Iove it!
 I spent hours and hours playing with it and exchanging game cartridge with my cousin.
 The SNES has a very special place in my heart and I had big expectations when the Classic Mini version was announced.